Abdominal Aortic Aneurysm Specialist

 Vascular Surgery located in Tennessee, Mississippi, and Arkansas

 Abdominal aortic aneurysm (AAA) statistics are alarming.
-Each year, 200,000 Americans receive a diagnosis, and almost 10,000 deaths occur from an AAA rupturing.
-The providers at Vascular and Vein Institute of the South are vascular surgeons, skilled in treating AAAs.
-Call today or schedule a consultation through the website at one of their five office locations.
-They have appointments available in Germantown, North Millington, and Memphis in Tennessee, Oxford, and Senatobia in Mississippi, and West Memphis and Forrest City in Arkansas.
+Each year, about 200,000 Americans receive a diagnosis, and almost 10,000 deaths occur from an AAA rupturing.
+Our board-certified vascular surgeons are skilled in diagnosing and treating AAAs.
+Call today or schedule a consultation through the website at one of their nine office locations in Tennessee, Mississippi, or Arkansas.

 Abdominal Aortic Aneurysm Q & A